-Big Saturday & Sunday, March 31st & April 1st
+Big Saturday & Sunday, April 11th & 12th

-included in this magazine includes a few pages devoted to maps of town showing meeting places, CB channels, and meeting times for all the trails.
-(All participants will be expected to sign a Release of Liability form before embarking on each
+Third - Get to where your trail lines up, preferably 1/2 hour early.
+Information included in this magazine includes a few pages devoted to maps of town and surrounding areas showing meeting places, CB channels, and meeting times for all the trails.
+(All participants will be expected to sign a Release of Liability form before embarking on each trip).